redis/docs/content/develop/connect/insight/rdi-connector.md

 There are two tabs in the **Results** section:

 1. **Transformations** - this is where you'll see JSON output from your dry run.
-1. **Output** - (not shown) this is where you'll see the Redis commands would have been run in a real scenario.
+1. **Output** - (not shown) this is where you'll see the Redis commands that would have been run in a real scenario.

 Here's an example.